TL;DR

 The task

 You have a stack of support tickets covering the same dozen questions on repeat.
-Customers ask, agents reply, the answers vary slightly each time, and the help center has not been touched in 9 months.
-The goal is to ship a help center that handles the top 15 questions consistently: clustered from real tickets, written in a direct tone, and short enough that a reader can scan and act in under 30 seconds per entry.
+Customers ask, agents reply, the answers vary slightly each time, and the help center has not been touched in nine months.
+The goal is a help center that handles the top 12-15 questions consistently: clustered from real tickets, written in a direct tone, and short enough that a reader can scan and act in under 30 seconds per entry.

 When AI helps — and when it does not

-AI is excellent at clustering tickets by intent, deduping near-identical questions, and drafting answers in a non-marketing voice.
-It is poor at deciding which answer is correct when ticket replies disagree — agents sometimes contradict each other on edge cases.
-Surface disagreements explicitly; do not let AI pick a “best” answer silently.
+AI is excellent at clustering tickets by intent, deduping near-identical questions (embedding-based tools flag duplicates at cosine similarity above ~0.85), and drafting answers in a non-marketing voice.
+It is poor at deciding which answer is correct when ticket replies disagree — agents sometimes contradict each other on edge cases, refund windows, or plan limits.
+Surface those disagreements explicitly; never let the model pick a “best” answer silently.
+It will pick the most fluent one, not the correct one.

 What to feed the AI